seflless/diagrams/README.md

 # Overview
-A suite of text DSLs for generating various types of diagrams.
-Currently supported are:
+Command line tool for generating a suite of various types of diagrams, each based on intuitive text DSLs.

+See below for an example of the syntax/output for the currently supported diagrams:
   - [flowchart](#flowchart)
   - [network sequence](#sequence)
   - [graphviz's dot](#dot)